jomspangilinan/aus-connect-center/README.md

   - Responds with the current date/time (formatted via `toLocaleString`)

 - `AssociateConnectCustomLambda`
-  - Associates the above Lambda with your Amazon Connect instance using `connect:AssociateLambdaFunction`
+  - Associates the lambda with your Amazon Connect instance using `connect:AssociateLambdaFunction`

 - `Custom Resource`
-  - Ensures Lambda association is automated at deploy-time
+  - Automated lambda association to Amazon Connect Instance

 ---

-## 📂 Project Structure
+## Project Structure

 ```
 packages/